lrf141/IP4S/README.md

 # IP4S
-Image processing wrapper for Scala.
+Image processing simple wrapper for Scala.
 It is based on Java's ImageIO class.

 # Supported format